 Direct thrombin inhibitor

-Very limited published evidence of safety indicates low levels in milk
+Very limited published evidence of safety indicates negligible levels in milk

 Minimal absorption from the infant’s GI tract expected due to low oral bioavailability